KONA PRE-RACE TIPS

 The main public pool gets super busy and is quite hot.
 While heat stress is of course desirable for heat adaptation most of the heat adaptation should already be done and too much in race week can leave you feeling pretty flat.
 The swim course is stunning and much cooler to swim in.
 We are definitely not saying the pool doesn’t have its place but the swim course is a great option to avoid cooking and not having to deal with 10 people in a lane.

-The Hola practice swim on the 20th is a great way to do the full course with company.
-How you approach the intensity of that swim is very much up to your coach but whether you race it or cruise through it’s a really pleasant way to do the full course without the worry of being way out in the ocean on your own thinking Bruce the Tiger Shark is considering a lower fat triathlete appetiser.
+The Ho’ala practice swim is a great way to do the full course with company.
+How you approach the intensity of that swim is very much up to your coach, but whether you race it or cruise through, it’s a really pleasant way to do the full course without the worry of being way out in the ocean on your own, thinking Bruce the Tiger Shark is considering a lower-fat triathlete appetiser.

 Run Training